AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/get-started/quickstart.md

 ## Implementation

-Take the following steps to send a message to a one-to-one or group chat. // 下面这个是发送单聊消息吧，因此需要删除 "or group"
+Take the following steps to send a message to a one-to-one or group chat.

-1. Create a quick start page.// TODO：可以说创建快速开始页面吗？是创建单聊页面用于快速开始？
+1. Create a quick start page.

     1. Open the `app/res/values/strings.xml` file and replace the content with the following: